JahnaviUP/EyeWorld-Django/README.md

 ## Note

-**The requirements.txt file has been elimated of all sensitive information. **
+**The settings.py file has been elimated of all sensitive information. **